 and other types of communication difficulties.

-Intermediaries can help the very young children (under four years of age) to communicate their evidence, as well as the very elderly.
+Intermediaries can assist people of all ages.
+Intermediaries have assisted the very young (under four years of age) to communicate their evidence, as well as the very elderly (over 90 years of age).

 The role of the intermediary is to carefully assess the communication needs of the witness and inform police and the court of the best ways to communicate, so the witness can provide their best evidence.